 But then I started getting a feeling that I wasn’t alone in my worries, and it involved (new confession coming up here) doing a little covert sneaking into my aunt and uncle’s house next door.
 I mentioned above that they had a big satellite TV dish in their yard.
 They had had it installed there for 6 years or so, and while 1989 wasn’t the zillion-channel universe 2016 is today, their dish could get in some pretty interesting channels.
 Like, say, channels and networks from Canada.
 I know this because when our family would come over to share dinner or shoot the breeze, I would freely browse through the satellite listings magazine they would get every other week or so, and it would contain a full roster of which network was at what spot on which transponder when you pointed the dish a certain way.

 My interests in things outside of our confines and in others locales (like, say, Canada) were in full flower by this time of my early adulthood.
 No, I didn’t have enough gumption (or, for that matter, cash) to drop everything and hike all the way to the Canadian border to see how life was like north of the 49th parallel.
-But at least Canada could be as close as a turn of the TV dish.
-So, on the Saturday after the tragedy at the École Polytechnique, I crossed the lot line and sneaked into my aunt and uncle’s house (they were down south for the weekend).
+But at least Canada could be as close as a turn of the satellite TV dish.
+So, on the Saturday after the tragedy at the École Polytechnique, I crossed the lot line and sneaked into my aunt and uncle’s house (they were away for the weekend).
 Entering was easy to do since they left us a copy of their house key to use in matters of house upkeep or using their phone (another long story for perhaps another post).
 At this point, I had already made a few sneaky trips there when Aunt & Uncle were gone and my parents were at work or errands or my little sister was at school, so I had an idea of how Aunt & Uncle’s satellite dish worked: Just turn on the TV, turn on the box that controlled the dish’s aim from one satellite to another, and make sure another box that actually tuned in the channels was also up and running.

 Oh, and one more thing, of course: Have the listings at the ready to know which channel is where.
 With all that set, I turned the dish to the satellite that has many of the Canadian channels, including the CBC and a music channel then called MuchMusic (it’s just plain ol’ Much these days, since, well, they don’t play as much music as they did back then).
 In between the videos on MuchMusic that day, there was still some talk about the École Polytechnique tragedy from a few days earlier.
-Two of the veejays on the channel drifted to the topic of the incident, its aftermath, and the issues that it brought up: Gun regulations; images of guns and violence in the media; safety in schools and universities; misogny towards and respect for women of all types.
+Two of the veejays on the channel drifted to the topic of the incident, its aftermath, and the issues that it brought up: Gun regulations; images of guns and violence in the media; safety in schools and universities; misogyny towards and respect for women of all types.
 The hosts, who admitted they were not experts, seemed to have a hard time wrapping their minds over what happened and how everyone could move on from this dark incident.
-But to their credit, they did acknowledge that not just Montréal and Quebec but Canada as a whole was still reeling from the incident and grappling with the repercussions, and they understood that it would take a long while for everything to be back to as close to normal as possible.
+But to their credit, they did acknowledge that not just Montréal and Quebec but Canada as a whole was still reeling from the incident and grappling with the repercussions, and they understood that it would take a long while for everything to come as close to normal as possible.

 Seeing those MuchMusic hosts discuss the still-fresh Montréal tragedy, I got a much stronger feeling of empathy.
 No, I’m not Canadian.
 No, I’ve never set foot in Quebec.
 But I felt a sense that I wasn’t the only one shook up by what happened.
 Heck, it appeared that an entire country was, understandably, still in shock.